The Language of Yoga

 Upward Bow Pose

 Lay on your back and pull your feet close to your hips.
-Separate your feet hip-width.
+Separate your feet hip-width apart.
 Lift into the posture on your exhalation.
 Once you are in the posture, bring your awareness to your glutes.
 Given the demand of the posture, your glutes will be firing.
 Feel the support that they’re providing while being mindful to simultaneously engage your inner thighs by hugging them toward your midline.

 Become an authority on yoga anatomy and yoga sequencing by joining Jason Crandell’s online trainings.